romana/romana.github.io/_posts/CloudNative/2015-12-1-cloudnative.md

 #### Introduction

-Romana is a new Software Defined Network (SDN) solution specifically designed for the [Cloud Native](https://cncf.io/) architectural style.
-The result of this focus is that Romana cloud networks are less expensive to build, easier to operate and deliver higher performance than cloud networks built using alternative SDN designs.
+Romana is a new Software Defined Network (SDN) solution specifically designed for the [Cloud Native](https://cncf.io/) architectural style. *(Comment: We should have at least a brief intro into what 'cloud native' means right here, just one sentence.
+I know you're explaining it in the next chapter, but the two opening paragraphs will be lost if it's not introduced a little right here.)* The result of this focus is that Romana cloud networks are less expensive to build, easier to operate and deliver higher performance than cloud networks built using alternative SDN designs.

-We call Romana *Cloud Native* SDN because of this specific application focus, and also because it can be deployed in a cloud native way.
+We call Romana a *Cloud Native* SDN because of this specific application focus, and also because it can be deployed in a cloud native *(Comment: Need to define 'cloud native' before you can use it in an explanation.)* way.
 Deployed wherever applications need to run, Romana will provide a uniformly reachable network that lets cloud management systems like Kubernetes seamlessly and transparently scale Cloud Native applications across private and public clouds worldwide.

 [(^Back to Top^)](#topics)